amayamaya/yawp-restaurant-reviews/README.md

   0.  authenticate lets you in the club

-X - POST /api/v1/users/sessions Logs in an existing user Should error if email / password don’t match
+X - POST /api/v1/users/sessions Logs in an existing user X - Should error if email / password don’t match
-- GET /api/v1/users Shows list of users Protected must be admin 2 authorized middleware here - for VIP
+X - GET /api/v1/users Shows list of users Protected
+X - must be admin 2
+  authorized middleware here - for VIP

 **Restaurant Routes**